YMCA of Rock River Valley Day Camps

 • Ages: 3–18 years old

-The stated goal in youth development for YMCA of Rock River Valley Day Camps is to provide safe environments for youth to experience achievement, friendship and belonging.
-Camperships are funded by YMCA supporters through Annual Campaign efforts, and the Y offers scholarships titled Camperships.
-The Child Care Assistance Program (CCAP) provides low-income, working families with access to child care connected to the program.
-Breakfast and lunch are offered to all campers at no additional cost through the Summer Food Service Program.
+The stated goal in youth development at YMCA of Rock River Valley Day Camps is to provide safe environments for youth to experience achievement, friendship and belonging.
+Camperships are funded by the generosity of YMCA supporters through Annual Campaign efforts, and the Y offers scholarships titled Camperships.
+The Child Care Assistance Program (CCAP) provides low-income, working families with access to child care, and breakfast and lunch are offered to all campers through the Summer Food Service Program at no additional cost.
+Summer Camp registration is open for 2026, and Camp Days are offered during the school year on days when the Rockford and Harlem Districts do not have school, including winter and spring break weeks, with winter and spring break camps hosted at Camp Winnebago.

 • Ages: 3–18 years old

-The stated goal in youth development for YMCA of Rock River Valley Day Camps is to provide safe environments for youth to experience achievement, friendship and belonging.
-Camperships are funded by YMCA supporters through Annual Campaign efforts, and the Y offers scholarships titled Camperships.
-The Child Care Assistance Program (CCAP) provides low-income, working families with access to child care connected to the program.
-Breakfast and lunch are offered to all campers at no additional cost through the Summer Food Service Program.
+The stated goal in youth development at YMCA of Rock River Valley Day Camps is to provide safe environments for youth to experience achievement, friendship and belonging.
+Camperships are funded by the generosity of YMCA supporters through Annual Campaign efforts, and the Y offers scholarships titled Camperships.
+The Child Care Assistance Program (CCAP) provides low-income, working families with access to child care, and breakfast and lunch are offered to all campers through the Summer Food Service Program at no additional cost.
+Summer Camp registration is open for 2026, and Camp Days are offered during the school year on days when the Rockford and Harlem Districts do not have school, including winter and spring break weeks, with winter and spring break camps hosted at Camp Winnebago.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.